marcglasberg/bdd_framework/README.md

 ## 10. Running all BDDs at once

-You can all BDDs in a single Dart file by clicking the `run` button to the left of the `main` function in the editor.
+You can run all BDDs in a single Dart file by clicking the `run` button to the left of the `main` function in the editor.

 Or you can a single BDD by clicking the `run` button to the left of that particular BDD, in the editor.